COVID-19 Student Responsibilities

 The health, safety, and well-being of all members of the Elmhurst University campus community are always our top priority and are important as we seek to limit the impact of COVID-19.

-In addition to these new guidelines, the Community Standards contained in the 2020-2021 Elmhurst University Student Handbook guide student behavior.
+The COVID-19 Task Force regularly updates the campus community on COVID-19 mitigation efforts via Elmhurst University email.
+In addition to this communication, the Community Standards contained in the 2022-2023 Elmhurst University Student Handbook guide student behavior.
 The Community Standards encourage students to engage in responsible conduct that reflects positively upon the University community.
 The University attempts to establish a climate that encourages responsibility by students for their individual and collective actions.

-The following guidelines outlined in Bluejays Unite! and the Student Handbook are important for students to understand in light of concerns with COVID-19:
+The following guidelines are important for students to understand in light of concerns with COVID-19:

 - Hand hygiene: Wash your hands often with soap and water for at least 20 seconds, especially after being in a public place, blowing your nose, coughing, sneezing or using the bathroom, and before eating or preparing food.
 If soap and water aren’t available, use an alcohol-based hand sanitizer that is at least 60% alcohol.
 (Enforced under Code of Conduct 8.
 Failure to Comply b.)

-- Physical distancing: Stay at least six feet away from others at all times.
+- Physical distancing: Stay at least three feet away from others at all times.
 (Enforced under Code of Conduct 8.
 Failure to Comply b.)

-However, if students continue to exhibit behaviors that are contrary to these expectations, students may be referred to the student conduct process.
-Anyone who observes repeated or overt student violations of these or other University policies can submit a report using the Student Conduct Form.
+If students continue to exhibit behaviors that are contrary to these expectations, students may be referred to the student conduct process.
+Anyone who observes repeated or overt student violations of these or other University policies can submit a report on the COVID-19 Behavioral Concern report form.

 Based upon the frequency and severity of a reported violation, if a student is found responsible for a policy violation listed above or elsewhere in the Student Handbook, the following outcomes may apply: educational letter, fine of $50, educational assignments or training, loss of privileges, housing probation, University probation, removal from housing, suspension, or expulsion.
 A full description of these and other student conduct outcomes are included in the Student Handbook.

-Questions regarding the enforcement of the Student Handbook and institutional policies set therein can be directed to Jenn Duffield, Assistant Dean of Students & Title IX Coordinator.
+Questions regarding the enforcement of the Student Handbook and institutional policies set therein can be directed to Phil Riordan, Vice President for Student Affairs.